techfromsage/advanced-mis/topics/timeseries.md

 <a name="resource-edit"></a>

 ### Events with class `resource.edit`

+This event indicates that a resource used on a reading list has been edited.

 | Column | Description | Example |
 | --- | --- | --- |